The instability Principle

-The simplest way to avoid instability is to ensure rewriting operation always ends in a stable situation.
-This is achieve by rewriting all impacted changeset at the same time.
+The simplest way to avoid instability is to ensure rewriting operations always end in a stable situation.
+This is achieved by rewriting all affected changesets at the same time.

-Rewriting all descendants at the same time than the rewritted of a changeset.
+Rewriting all descendants at the same time when rewriting a changeset.

 Several Mercurial commands apply it: rebase, collapse, histedit.
-Mercurial also refuse to amend changeset with descendant.
-The git branch design enforce such approach in git too.
+Mercurial also refuses to amend changeset with descendant.
+The git branch design enforces such approach in git too.

 However, DVCS are Distributed.
 This means that you do not control what happen outside your repository.
 Once a changeset have been exchanged outside, there is no way to be sure it does not have descendants somewhere else.
 Therefore if you rewrite changeset that exists elsewhere, you can't eradicate the risk of instability.

 Do not rewrite exchanged changeset

 To work around the issue above, Mercurial introduced phases, which prevent you from rewriting shared changesets and ensure others can't pull certain changesets from you.
 But this is a very frustrating limitation that prevents you to efficiently sharing, reviewing and collaborating on mutable changesets.